eventbrite/javascript/react/README.md

 ### DOM event handling

 When handling a DOM event that will be passed to the parent via a callback, avoid passing the entire DOM event object.
-Instead, narrow the component's API by only passing the minimal data that's needed.
+Instead, narrow the component's API by passing only the minimal data required.

 If you pass the entire DOM event object:

 - It's a leaky interface.
-The parent now has access to `event.taget` (among other properties) that gives it access to DOM nodes that it shouldn't have access to.
-At worst, it could manipulate or even remove those DOM nodes.
+The parent now has access to `event.taget` (among other properties), which, in turn gives the parent access to DOM nodes that it should not access.
+At worst, the parent can manipulate or even remove those DOM nodes.
 - It's a poor interface.
-Instead of being passed the data it will need directly, it now has to navigate within the event object to get the data it wants.
+Instead of directly receiving the required data, the parent now has to navigate within the event object to get the data it wants.
 - It's a fragile interface.
-If you later want to change how the event is triggered, maybe another type of DOM event can also trigger it, the parents may now have to check the _type_ of event object it
+If you later want to change how the event is triggered, maybe by adding another type of DOM event that can also trigger it, a parent may now have to check the _type_ of event object it receives

 As a result, this means that you must **always** handle DOM events it within the component even if it's just a wrapper.
 Otherwise the event object will still be implicitly returned: